-If you or a loved one has been found guilty in Federal court and incarcerated as a result of an interstate drug stop, drug conspiracy, distribution of a controlled substance, or other Federal drug charge, you may be eligible for a sentence reduction.
-In April of 2014, the United States Sentencing Commission proposed Amendment 782, which reduces by two levels the offense levels assigned to drug quantities that trigger statutory minimum penalties.
-Moreover, the Commission also voted to apply the reductions retroactively, meaning that eligible inmates already sitting out their sentences may be able to have their sentences reduced.
+If you or a loved one has been found guilty in Federal court and incarcerated as a result of an interstate drug stop, drug conspiracy, distribution of a controlled substance, or other Federal drug charge, good news may be coming soon.
+In April of this year, the United States Sentencing Commission proposed Amendment 782, which reduces by two levels the offense levels assigned to drug quantities that trigger statutory minimum penalties.
+This will lead directly to reduced sentences.

-For example, a person convicted of a Federal drug charge triggering an “offense level” of 28, would have to serve a mandatory minimum of 60 months in prison, but would most likely have to serve between 78-97 months.
-Under Amendment 782, however, that person’s “offense level” would be lowered to a 26 and the sentence would mostly likely be closer to the 60 month statutory minimum sentence (with a guideline range of 63-78 months).
-Because the change applies retroactively, the lowered guidelines apply to many people currently incarcerated.
-Amendment 782 took effect November 1, 2014 but release of inmates was delayed until November 1, 2015 in order to give courts and probation offices a chance to prepare.
+For example, a person convicted of a Federal drug charge triggering an “offense level” of 28, would have to serve a mandatory minimum of 60 months in prison, but would most likely have to serve between 7897 months.
+Under Amendment 782, however, that person’s “offense level” would be lowered to a 26 and the sentence would mostly likely be closer to the 60 month statutory minimum sentence (with a guideline range of 6378 months).
+Moreover, the amended sentencing guidelines are retroactive.
+This means that the lowered guidelines apply to many people currently incarcerated.

 What does this mean for you or your loved ones?
-The attorneys at Berry Law Firm understand that sentencing guidelines can be confusing but there is still time to apply for a reduction.
-Berry Law Firm has extensive experience with interstate drug stops, drug conspiracies, distribution of a controlled substance, and Federal sentencing guidelines and has the expertise to help you take advantage of Amendment 782.
-If you would like more information, please give them a call at (402) 817-6550
+The attorneys at Berry Law Firm understand that sentencing guidelines can be confusing.
+Luckily, because reductions will not take place until November 1st, 2015, there is plenty of time to prepare and file a petition for a reduced sentence.
+The attorneys at Berry Law Firm have extensive experience with interstate drug stops, drug conspiracies, distribution of a controlled substance, and Federal sentencing guidelines and have the expertise to help you take advantage of Amendment 782.
+If you would like more information, please give us a call at (402) 817-6550